 Featured in America's Top 150 Best Buys in Higher Education, Indiana State University has been praised by the Princeton Review for its "private school feel... welcoming student body, and reputation for tolerance."
 Home to approximately 13,500 students, its attractive residential campus borders downtown Terre Haute.
-The program itself is part of the Department of Built Environment in the College of Technology.
+The program itself is part of the Department of Built Environment in the Bailey College of Engineering and Technology.

 - To empower program graduates to become innovative, environmentally and socially conscious designers.